zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

    - **ColumnInputOutputNames:** Choose which properties should be merged (added or updated)  **and** outputted by using a list of strings to select them.
 All other properties will be ignored.
    - **ColumnOutputExpression:** Choose which properties should be outputted after the merge by using a lambda expression to select them.
    - **ColumnOutputNames:** Choose which properties should be outputted after the merge by using a lambda expression to select them.
    - **ColumnPrimaryKeyExpression:** Choose which properties should be part of the key by using a lambda expression.
-Only rows that match the key will be updated, all others rows will be inserted.
+Only rows that match the key will be updated, all other rows will be inserted.
    - **ColumnPrimaryKeyNames:** Choose which properties should be part of the key by using a list of strings.
-Only rows that match the key will be updated, all others rows will be inserted.
+Only rows that match the key will be updated, all other rows will be inserted.
    - **OnMergeInsertInputExpression:** Choose which properties using a lambda expression should be inserted during the insert phase of the merge operation.
 This option doesn't affect properties that will be updated.
    - **OnMergeInsertInputNames:** Choose which properties using a list of strings should be inserted during the insert phase of the merge operation.
 This option doesn't affect properties that will be updated.
    - **OnMergeUpdateInputExpression:** Choose which properties using a lambda expression should be updated during the updated phase of the merge operation.
 This option doesn't affect properties that will be inserted.